CrazyFnOption/MyBoggleGame/README.md

 # MyBoggleGame
-some practices in Javax.Swing
+some practices in Javax.Swing and Tries
 =======
 This is the repository about practicing in Javax.Swing

 The algorithm is Ties and DFS.
+My blog about this is http://wsx1128.cn/2019/09/28/BoggleSolver/ .

 The Game called BoggleGame would test and help you find more English word.